con-tools/wordpress-plugin/README.md

 Fields:

+* `id` : The ConTroll ID for this user
 * `name` : The name of the user
 * `email` : The email address of the user
 * `phone` : The phone number for the user

+### Coupon

+Represents discount coupons available to the user for discounting purchases, tickets and passes.

+Fields:

+* `id` : The ConTroll ID for this coupon
+* `value`: The value of the coupon
+* `user`: The `User` object (see above) for the user who owns this coupon
+* `type`: The coupon type object for this coupon (see below)
+* `used`: boolean value whether this coupon has already been used (always false)

+### Coupon Type

+Represents a class of coupons that may be awarded to users.

+Fields:

+* `id` : The ConTroll ID for this coupon type
+* `title` : The coupon type title - text specifying what type of coupon this is
+* `category` : The coupon type category title - text specifying the category of coupons this belongs to
+* `code` : coupon type code - text specifying the SKU code or some other code associated with this type of coupons